WindyCatHub/Journey-to-Data-Science/draft/Statistics on age.markdown

 ![]({{"/images/age boxplot.png" | absolute_url}})

 Now, with my cleaned new data set without missing data and outliers, I can plot Cummulative distribution function.
 For this I have used Python package `<empiricaldist>`.
 It came as no surprise that infected people age is distributed very close to Normal distribution as a lot of things in our life can be described by it.
-This can quite clearly be seen from a plotted random Normal distribution line with the same mean and standard deviation.
+This can quite clearly be seen from a plotted random Normal distribution line with the same mean and standard deviation (std).
 The mean age of the dataset is 45.426437 and std is 18.531993.
 That basically means that peaple of age of 45 (in range 40 to 49) +/- 18 years comprise the majority of all infected people.

 ![]({{"/images/age and sample dist.png" | absolute_url}})